enkyuan/enkyuan/README.md

 ![](https://komarev.com/ghpvc/?username=enkyuan&color=blueviolet)

-#### About me
+#### About

-I've been programming since middle school and enjoy building web-based and mobile applications in my spare time.
-Currently I'm studying Computer Science at UT Dallas and focused on learning more complex algorithms and languages, i.e., Go, Rust, and C++.
-I'm currently building a few full stack development projects and learning system design, low-level computing, and introductory machine learning concepts.
+Currently majoring in Computer Science at UT Dallas with a minor in Mathematics.
+My learning system design, low-level computing, and introductory machine learning concepts.

 #### GitHub Stats